-If you will be using Genesys Administrator, you can deploy it at this point, following the instructions in the Framework 8.0 Genesys Administrator Deployment Guide.
-Then, you can deploy the Management Layer, as described in Chapter 6 on page 111.
+If you plan to use Genesys Administrator but have not already installed it, you can do so now, following the instructions in the Framework Genesys Administrator Deployment Guide.
+Then, you can deploy the Management Layer, as described in Chapter 6 on page 121.